Weak Modular Zilber-Pink with Derivatives: Functional Modular Zilber--Pink with Derivatives

+Now we prove that FMZPD implies DMZPD, which gives a differential algebraic proof for DMZPD (modulo the proof of Ax-Schanuel, which is not differential algebraic).

 \begin{lemma} Assume $X, Y \subseteq Z$ are algebraic varieties, with $X$ irreducible, and $\bar{x}$ is a smooth point of $X$ which belongs to an atypical component of the intersection $X\cap Y$ in $Z$.
-Then for any irreducible subvariety $X'\subseteq X$ containing $\bar{x}$ the intersection $X' \cap Y$ is atypical in $Z$ and $\bar{x}$ belongs to an atypical component of that intersection. \end{lemma} \begin{proof} The idea is to use the theorem on the dimension of intersection in smooth varieties (Theorem \ref{dimension-of-intersection}).
-Since it is local in nature, it is easy to see that the following generalisation holds.
-If $U, V, W$ are irreducible varieties with $U, V \subseteq W$ and if there is a non-singular point $\bar{w}$ of $W$ which also belongs to $U$ and $V$ then the dimension of every component of $U\cap V$ containing $\bar{w}$ is at least $\dim U+\dim V -\dim W$.
+Then for any irreducible subvariety $X'\subseteq X$ containing $\bar{x}$ the intersection $X' \cap Y$ is atypical in $Z$ and $\bar{x}$ belongs to an atypical component of that intersection. \end{lemma} \begin{proof}